MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 ## Next step action

-You can use a custom extension to add a next step action button to Docs pages.
+You can use a custom extension to add a next step action button to Microsoft Learn pages.

 The syntax is as follows: